Conduit could be any component or material that allows something else to pass through it.

 With this information you can safely locate your conduit without fear of running into it later on.

-These simple conduit runs can save you headaches, work and your client money if you think creatively and strategically, especially in the early stages of your project.
+These simple conduit runs can save you headaches, work and money if you think creatively and strategically, especially in the early stages of your project.